 Exceptional Leverage in the Forex Market

 Leverage gives you the chance to enhance your profit margin, by maximising the return on your capital.
-With InterTrader you need only put down a small fraction of the full contract value (your initial margin requirement) to open a position.
+With InterTrader you need only put down a proportion of the full contract value (your initial margin requirement) to open a position.
 The difference between this amount and the contract value is your leverage ratio.
-On the major forex pairs you can gain leverage of up to 400:1.
+On the major forex pairs, professional clients can gain leverage of up to 400:1.

 How leverage maximises returns